Where are Sanibel Island and Captiva Island?

 Sanibel Island has two main roads that parallel each other.
 Periwinkle Way, located at the four-way stop immediately past the Visitor Center, is the main thoroughfare.
 West of the causeway, it leads to the island’s shopping and dining district.
 Follow it east and you’ll pass a quieter commercial section, ending up at the Sanibel Lighthouse and its beach.
 Gulf Drive, the other main route, roves past resorts, beaches, and homes at the water’s edge.
 It is segmented into East, Middle, and West Gulf Drive.
 Click here for a Google Map of Sanibel Island.
-To see a PDF map of Sanibel & Captiva from our visitor guide: Sanibel Island and Captiva Island visitor Guide.
+To see a PDF map of Sanibel & Captiva from our visitor guide: Sanibel Island and Captiva Island Visitor Guide Maps.

 Traveling Around Captiva Island

 Little sister Captiva Island has more compact measurements of approximately four miles long and ½ mile wide.